jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_binary_operations_1.rst

   :emphasize-lines: 5-6

   def logical_negation(the_input):
-      return not argument
+      return not the_input

   def contradiction(the_input):
-      return not argument
+      return not the_input

 the terminal_ shows :ref:`TypeError`